EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/Systems/Payments Systems in the US.md

 - For funds received, prior to collecting from the paying bank.
 (Historically, the Fed has done this as a way to manage, on behalf of the presenting bank, uncertainties in check collection.)
 Often float is more a matter of perception: “disbursement float” is a term used to describe the gap between when a corporation mails a check (and presumably discharges its obligation to a vendor) and the time that the check is actually presented to its bank for payment.
 Float is often discussed in relative terms: if a bank has been collecting deposited checks on an average of 1.5 days after receipt, and it reduces that to an average of 1.25 days, it has improved float.
 If a bank makes good funds available to a depositing customer prior to receiving payment on the check in question, it is incurring a float expense—which may be theoretical, rather than actual, if the customer in question leaves the balances in the account.
 Confused?
 Here’s one thing to remember about float.

-- In the U.S., bank exposure to check fraud is generally believed to be less than $1 billion annually.
+- In the U.S., bank exposure to check fraud is generally believed to be less than USD 1 billion annually.

 - The third party in the example above is at extreme risk if the consumer transaction is fraudulent—e.g., if the consumer has given someone else’s bank account information.
 To manage this risk, PayPal early on developed a “micro deposit” scheme designed to verify account ownership.
 By making two small, random deposits in the consumer’s bank account, and then asking the consumer to report the amounts, PayPal can verify that the consumer is the valid owner of that bank